spark-admissions-logo Free Consultation

 Cost

 Finally, of course, there’s the matter of cost.
-Public school isn’t entirely free, of course; there may be fees for activities like music or sports, which could be included in the student fees at a private school.
+For most families, financial considerations significantly influence—or determine—school choice.
+Public schools are free to attend, though “free” comes with caveats.
+Families typically encounter costs for supplies, activity fees, athletic participation, and transportation, which could be included in the student fees at a private school.
 Nevertheless, the overall cost differential is likely to be substantial, and some costs, like those for summer programs, will occur in either case.

-Ultimately, to choose between private and public high school requires you to decide whether you want an environment that caters to a particular kind of student and is driven by a particular philosophy or an environment in which students have ample opportunity to meet new people and learn new things but need to learn initiative and self-confidence in order to do so.
+Ultimately, to choose between private and public high school requires you to decide whether you want an environment that caters to a particular kind of student and is driven by a particular philosophy or an environment in which all students have ample opportunity to meet new people and learn new things but may need to develop initiative and self-confidence in order to do so.

 If you look, you’ll find passionate defenders of each approach and plenty of success stories from both types of schools.
-In the end, the answer will depend on your child and your family and how you weigh the importance of everything we’ve said here.
+In the end, the answer will depend on your child, your family, and how you weigh the importance of everything we’ve said here.
 Having a vision for your child’s education, starting now and extending into college and beyond, will help you make the right choice.

 If you decide to apply to private school, check out our resources on the application process, or give us a call.
 Our team of expert college admissions consultants would be happy to help you think through this decision!